Men’s Participation in Household Chores

 Calculate the indicator’s value in the following way:

-2) “Substantially participating” can be considered when 1) the task is equally shared between the couple; or when 2) the task is equally shared between the husband and someone other than his wife; or when 3) the husband does most of the work.
-Using this guidance, calculate the number of tasks in which the respondent’s husband (or partner) is substantially participating.
+2) A man can be considered "participating" when 1) the task is equally shared between the couple; or when 2) the task is equally shared between the husband and someone other than his wife; or when 3) the husband does most of the work.
+Using this definition, for each respondent, calculate the number of tasks in which the respondent’s husband (or partner) participates.

-4) To calculate the indicator’s value, divide the number of men that substantially participate in the minimum number of tasks by the total number of interviewed women and multiply the result by 100.
+4) To calculate the indicator’s value, divide the number of men that substantially participate in the minimum number of tasks by the total number of interviewed women.
+Multiply the result by 100 to convert it to a percentage.

 1) In order to ensure that the questions (as well as your intervention) are designed in a culturally-sensitive manner, consider interviewing women (and more progressive men) on which household chores should in their opinion be shared among women and their husbands (and which chores should primarily be done by the husbands).
 Based on the findings, revise the survey questions accordingly.
 This approach might be more suitable than automatically assuming that women (and some men) want certain household chores to be equally shared (or done primarily by men).